By Kris Voakes | International Football Correspondent

 But little more than a year later, the great Balotelli project seems to be on altogether more rocky ground.
 On Friday, the 23-year-old netted a stunning late winner against Bologna at San Siro, yet it came after the latest in a string of unconvincing performances.
-His movement was again laboured, his interest in the scrap questionable, his relevance to the preceeding 85 minutes minimal.
+His movement was again laboured, his interest in the scrap questionable, his relevance to the game as a whole minimal.

-The very fact that Milan sit in ninth in the table says much about how the last year has gone.
+The very fact that Milan sit in ninth says much about how the last year has gone.
 If anything, they look a worse team now than they did this time last year, and the bright young hopes have all fallen short of expectation for various reasons.

-Niang has been sent on loan to Montpellier after failing to score in 28 league games in Italy, with off-field trouble playing its part.
+Niang has been sent on loan to Montpellier after failing to score in 28 league games in Italy, with off-field trouble also having followed.
 El Shaarawy has played just 92 minutes in all competitions during the last five months due to injury, coming off the back of a dip in form which coincided with Balotelli’s arrival in Milan.

 And the main man himself has yet to show that he can become the more rounded, all-encompassing target man that coach Clarence Seedorf appears to want him to be.
 Balotelli stated after Friday’s winner that he feels the need to lead the Rossoneri from the front.
 "The coach gives me confidence, as I am the one who has to pull the team forward and therefore it's my duty to score these goals," he told Sky Sport, yet he has often left them lacking a real focus and energy in the forward line.